 The Risk Management Policy outlines the program implemented by the Company to support appropriate risk management within its systems and culture.
 The Company's ability to identify risks and address risk is central to achieving its corporate objectives.
 In order to identify and assess material risks, the Company defines risks and prepares risk profiles in light of its business plans and strategies.
-The Company's Key Risk Profile which is designed to identify and assess material risks was reviewed and approved by the Board in June 2016.
+The Company's Key Risk Profile which is designed to identify and assess material risks was reviewed and will be approved by the Board in August 2018.

-The Company's Risk Appetite Statement, which seeks to define the amount of risk the Board is willing to take in the pursuit of its strategic vision and objectives, was reviewed to ensure that it remains appropriate and minor amendments were approved by the Board in June 2016.
+The Company's Risk Appetite Statement, which seeks to define the amount of risk the Board is willing to take in the pursuit of its strategic vision and objectives, was reviewed to ensure that it remains appropriate and minor amendments will be considered and approved by the Board in August 2018.